SamuelDavis/notes/Ego.md

 Gaze refers to how an external entity perceives and interacts with oneself.

-Prior to the [[Mirror Stage]] the child's identity is revealed through it's relationship with its mother, inferring things about itself from it's mother's Gaze.
+Prior to [[The Mirror Stage]] the child's identity is revealed through it's relationship with its mother, inferring things about itself from it's mother's Gaze.

 Eventually the child sees its reflection in the mirror.
 The reflection is interpreted as a separate entity which represents itself.
 This is often reinforced by the mother who speaks objectively about the reflection ("Who is that?
 That's `name`!").